bitrifttech/lora_vs_full_layer_training/analysis/comprehensive_continual_learning_analysis.md

 1. **Component Complementarity**: Demonstrated that different parameter-efficient methods can be synergistically combined
 2. **Emergent Performance**: Showed that hybrid architectures can achieve non-linear performance gains
 3. **Negative Forgetting**: Confirmed that well-designed continual learning can improve rather than degrade previous knowledge
-4. **Efficiency-Performance Trade-offs**: Quantified the relationship between parameter overhead and performance gains
+4. **Efficiency-Performance Trade-offs**: Quantified the relationship between parameter overhead and performance gains - the efficiency gap between methods is smaller than initially apparent, making hybrid approaches more attractive

 ### Practical Impact